-- Meals are provided daily at the DWC gate from 9-10am.
-Women can also check their mail at this time.
+- Meals are provided daily at the DWC gate from 9-11:30am.
+Women can also check their mail, access services in our parking lot, and sign up for afternoon services at this time.

-- Water and beverages are provided at the DWC gate every afternoon from 1-2pm.
+- Water, other beverages, and snacks are provided at the DWC gate every afternoon from 1-2pm.

-- Extended on-site Day Center services (including mental health, case management, psychiatry, and employment services) are available Monday-Thursday, 9-10:30am.
-Sign-ups end at 10am, dependent on capacity.
+- Extended on-site Day Center services (including mental health, case management, psychiatry, and employment services) are available Monday-Thursday, 9-11:30am and 1-3pm.